ifknot/DOS-retrolib/README.md

 ## How do I get setup?

-Option 1: Run the executable files in DOSBOX our on your own old iron hardware.
+Option 1: Run the executable files in DOSBOX - or on your own old iron hardware!

 OPtion 2: Download and Install: